Indonesia–Palestine relations

-Relations between Indonesia and Palestine have been very close and friendly.
+Relations between Indonesia and Palestine have been very close, especially regarding the latter's long-standing conflict against Israel.
 Indonesia has refused to recognize the State of Israel until a peace agreement is reached between Israel and the State of Palestine.
 Indonesia has strongly stood up for the rights and freedoms of the Palestinians and has supported the struggles of the Palestinians.

 History

+The earliest visit to Palestine by an Indonesian independence activist was in 1931, when Abdoel Kahar Moezakir represented the Indonesian muslims at the World Islamic Congress in Jerusalem led by Mufti Amin Al-Husseini.

 Palestine was one of the earlier supporters of Indonesian independence in 1945.
 Grand Mufti of Jerusalem and Supreme Leader of the Council of Palestine, Sheikh Muhammad Amin al-Husaini was credited to raise other Arab states recognition of Indonesia, particularly through Arab League.
 They also agreed to pressure the British whose troops had arrived in Indonesia ahead of the Dutch, not to support the Dutch.
 As a result, Indonesia was particularly hostile towards relations with Israel from the very beginning as a gratitude toward the Palestinians.
-Indonesian Presidents Sukarno strongly supported the Arab States' aggression and struggle against Israel.
-Even after the fall of Sukarno and the rise to power of General Suharto, Indonesia strongly supported the cause of the Palestinians.
+Indonesian Presidents Soekarno strongly supported the Arab States' aggression and struggle against Israel.
+Even after the fall of Soekarno and the rise to power of General Soeharto, Indonesia strongly supported the cause of the Palestinians.
 The Leader of the Palestine Liberation Organization, Yasser Arafat had visited Indonesia in 1984 and in 1993.
 With the fall of New Order, Abdurrahman Wahid attempted to improve relations with Israel but he was removed from office in July 2001 and no effort was maintained to improve the relations between Indonesia and Israel.
 In 1988 official relations began between Indonesia and Palestine with the Indonesian recognition of Palestine.
 In 1990 an embassy was opened in Jakarta.

-Bilateral relations

-Indonesia had welcomed the Palestinian Declaration of Independence by the Palestinian National Council in Algiers, Algeria, and had recognized the State of Palestine on 16 November 1988.
-A year later both Indonesia and Palestine signed Joint Communique on the Commencement of Indonesia-Palestine Diplomatic Relations at Ambassadorial Level, on 19 October 1989.
-The signing was conducted by Minister for Foreign Affairs of the Republic of Indonesia, Ali Alatas, and an official of the Palestine Liberation Organization, Farouk Kaddoumi.
-Following the signing ceremony, the Palestinian Minister for Foreign Affairs commissioned the Embassy of the State Palestine in Jakarta.

-Indonesia assigned its Head of Mission to the Republic of Tunisia as the Ambassador non-resident for Palestine.
-This arrangement lasted until 1 June 2004, when the assignment was transferred to Indonesia's Ambassador for the Hashemite Kingdom of Jordan in Amman.

-During a visit to Jordan in May 2006, the President of Indonesia Susilo Bambang Yudhoyono reiterated Indonesia's support for Palestinian independence including through the resumption of peace talks, as well as expressing Indonesia's concern over the Palestinian conditions, including in terms of finance, amidst the economic sanctions imposed by Israel.